pboisver/simple/docs/page2.md

 ---
 layout: page
-# no title means not in top nav bar and now jumbotron title
+#no title means not in top nav bar and no jumbotron title
 #title: Page 2 1/2
 ---